jeddenkah/auto_leave_gmeet/README.md

 ## How to
-Copy Paste into console and run it
+Copy Paste the codes into console and run it

 or